 GE Review Process

-The GE Review will proceed through three broad phases.
+The GE Review will proceed through four broad phases.

-- Commencing in February “Listening Sessions” have been and continue to be held throughout the university community to solicit input from constituencies.
-All members of the university community are encouraged to use the feedback function on this website to contribute ideas to the process.
+- In February 2017, “Listening Sessions” were held throughout the university community to solicit input from constituencies.
+All members of the university community were encouraged to contribute ideas to the process.

-- The GE Review Coordinating Committee is meeting throughout the Summer of 2017 and using input from the “Listening Sessions” and the related literature and research to outline goals and possible template(s) for the GE.
+- The GE Review Coordinating Committee met through Summer of 2017 and used input from the “Listening Sessions” and the related literature and research to outline goals and possible template(s) for the GE.

 Updates from the Committee